Impossibility Theorem for Extending Contextuality to Disturbing Systems: Abstract

 \section{Abstract}

-Recently there has been interest, and impressive progress, in extending the definition of contextuality to systems with disturbance.
-We prove here that such an endeavor cannot simultaneously satisfy the following core principles of contextuality: (1) Measuring more information cannot change a contextual system to a noncontextual one.
-(2) Classical post-processing cannot create contextuality: appending new observables that are functions of given observables cannot change a noncontextual system to a contextual one.
-(3) The joint realization of two statistically independent noncontextual systems is noncontextual.
-(4) Determinism cannot create contextuality: Any deterministic system is noncontextual, and adding deterministic observables to a noncontextual system cannot yield a contextual one.
-We also prove the same result without Principle 3, under the stronger version of Principle 4.
-Moreover, our results hold for restricted extensions of contextuality that apply only to systems of binary observables.
-In addition to these proofs, we analyze several particular proposals and identify which of our axioms they obey and which they violate.
+Recently there has been much interest and progress in extending the definition of contextuality to systems with disturbance.
+We prove that such an endeavor cannot simultaneously satisfy the following principles: (1) any deterministic system is noncontextual; (2) discarding information cannot turn a noncontextual system into a contextual one; (3) classical post-processing cannot create contextuality; (4) the joint realization of two statistically independent noncontextual systems is noncontextual.
+We also prove the same result without principle 4, under a stronger version of principle 1.